 - Add in baking powder and continue processing for another 30 seconds.

-- Grease 4 5oz ramekins with coconut oil.
+- Grease four 5 oz ramekins with coconut oil.
 Make sure to grease well.

 - Add a 1/4 cup of batter to each ramekin.

-- Place piece of chocolate and cover each ramekin evenly with remaining batter.
+- Place a piece of chocolate in the center and then cover each ramekin evenly with remaining batter.

 - Place on a baking sheet and bake for 25 mins.

-- Remove from oven and let cool for 10 mins.
+- Remove from oven, sprinkle with remaining sea salt and let cool for 10 mins.

 - Use a knife to loosen edges and then flip ramekins over on a plate.
 They should come loose easily.